gramener/gramex/gramex/apps/guide/auth/README.md

         handler: DBAuth                       # to the DBAuth handler
         kwargs:
             url: sqlite:///$YAMLPATH/auth.db  # Pick up list of users from this sqlalchemy URL
-            table: users                      # ... and this table
+            table: users                      # ... and this table (may be prefixed as schema.users)
             user:
                 column: user                  # The user column in users table has the user ID
             password: